TheSouffleuringHatter/coding-challenge-souffleur/README.md

 This tells Windows to exclude the window from any screen capture, recording, or sharing — including OBS, Teams, Zoom, and Windows built-in screenshot tools.

-Addionally, the Souffleur window never gets activated and is transparent, event to mouse clicks.
+Additionally, the Souffleur window never gets activated and is transparent, event to mouse clicks.

 You can **test** this functionality yourself locally by running Souffleur, then running a screen capture tool like